 Make sure to eliminate any seller red flags, like having to sell your property first.
 This kind of contingency will not be acceptable in today’s market.
 If you are in the position that you need to sell your current home to buy your new one, there are several strategies we can discuss to make it a smooth transition for you.

 Also be prepared to possibly shorten timelines for contingencies in the purchase agreement, since that is another effective way you can strengthen your offer.
 Often inspection reports and disclosures will be delivered at the time the house comes on the market, so you can immediately get familiar with any future repairs you might be facing.
 That does not mean that you may or will not do your own inspection.
 But it lets you evaluate the situation before writing an offer.

 5. Santa Barbara Real Estate Market Trends And Prices

 Prices of homes for sale have risen quite a bit within the last year.
 Please inquire about my market report here, if you like to study the up-to-date numbers.

-There is no sign of the market slowing down anytime soon - so far not even with rising interest rates.
+There is no sign of the market rapidly slowing down - so far not even with rising interest rates.
 Santa Barbara has always been a popular destination.
-But due to the pandemic, it has gained even more desirability.
+During the pandemic, it has gained even more desirability.
 The fact that there isn’t the population density here in Santa Barbara, which larger nearby cities like LA or San Francisco are dealing with, has brought more people to our area.
-Also, many people have the flexibility now to work remotely and can make their lifelong dream of living in Santa Barbara a reality.
+Also, many people have the flexibility now to work remotely and can make their lifelong dream of living in idyllic Santa Barbara a reality.